 The Faculty/Staff Pledge

-To preserve a safe and healthy campus learning environment this fall, all faculty and staff will sign the Shared Responsibility Pledge, confirming they understand their responsibilities to Be Bryant Strong and take an active role working to support a safe semester through November.
+To preserve a safe and healthy campus learning environment, all faculty and staff will sign the Shared Responsibility Pledge, confirming they understand their responsibilities to Be Bryant Strong and take an active role working to support a safe semester.
 Faculty and staff may read, checkmark, and submit the pledge here.

 To Schedule an Appointment via Bryant Mobile

 - For Students: Look for the icon that says Student COVID Bookings (You must be logged into the Bryant Mobile app to see the icon)

 - For Employees: Look for the icon that says Employee COVID Bookings (This is for all Bryant employees or any employees working on Bryant’s campus)

 You are able to book a day and time through the app.
 Please fill this out before coming to the Testing Clinic in the MAC.
 Please bring a form of ID and be ready to show your Health Checker green check.